 Healthy dieting and weight loss tip #6: Take charge of your food environment

-Your weight loss efforts will succeed or fail based largely on your food environment.
-Set yourself up for success by taking charge of your food environment: when you eat, how much you eat, and what foods are available.
+Set yourself up for success by taking charge of your food environment: when you eat, how much you eat, and what foods you make easily available.

 - Eat early, weigh less.
-When you eat—as well as how much—may also affect your weight.
 Early studies suggest that consuming more of your daily calories at breakfast and fewer at dinner can help you drop more pounds.
 Eating a larger, healthy breakfast can jump start your metabolism, stop you feeling hungry during the day, and give you more time to burn off the calories.

 - Serve yourself smaller portions.
 One easy way to control portion size is by using small plates, bowls, and cups.
 This will make your portions appear larger.
 Don’t eat out of large bowls or directly from the food container or package, which makes it difficult to assess how much you’ve eaten.
 Using smaller utensils, like a teaspoon instead of tablespoon, can slow eating and help you feel full sooner.

 - Plan your meals and snacks ahead of time.
 You will be more inclined to eat in moderation if you have thought out healthy meals and snacks in advance.
 You can buy or create your own small portion snacks in plastic bags or containers.
 Eating on a schedule will also help you avoid eating when you aren’t truly hungry.